NxNiki/ripple-detection/README.md

 conda activate ripple-detection
 ```

-Then run the following to install additional libraries:
+When you modify `environments.yml`, run the following command to update the environment:
 ```
 conda env update --file environment.yml --prune
 ```